Fayaz Ali Butt: Political career

-He was elected to the Provincial Assembly of Sindh as a candidate of Pakistan Peoples Party (PPP) from Constituency PS-77 DADU-IV in 2013 Pakistani general election.
+He was elected to the Provincial Assembly of Sindh as a candidate of Pakistan Peoples Party (PPP) from Constituency PS-77 DADU-IV in the 2013 Pakistani general election.
 In August 2016, he was into Sindh's provincial cabinet of Chief Minister Syed Murad Ali Shah and was made Provincial Minister of Sindh for Public Health and Rural Development.

-He was re-elected to Provincial Assembly of Sindh as a candidate of PPP from Constituency PS-84 (Dadu-II) in 2018 Pakistani general election.
+He was re-elected to Provincial Assembly of Sindh as a candidate of PPP from Constituency PS-84 (Dadu-II) in the 2018 Pakistani general election.